-I use landscapes and urban landscapes as a journey and stage for the drama of light, air and movement.
+I use landscapes, rural and urban landscapes as a journey and stage for the drama of light, air and movement.
 I attempt to see past the structured architecture into the otherworldly qualities of the landscape.
 I am intrigued by the way light plays on architecture, energizing and describing form.
 There is a mystery in the dynamics of light and atmosphere in contrast to the architectural structures.

 There is emptiness and solitude in the spaces I paint; yet they have a quality of human presence through the atmosphere and illumination.
-In the recent years, I have been obsessed with the rooftops of cluttered Brooklyn and New York City spaces, where the architecture is piled and pushing upon each other.
+During many years, I have been obsessed with the rooftops of cluttered Brooklyn and New York City spaces, where the architecture is piled and pushing upon each other.
 Currently the repeating forms of the satellite dishes and antennae that dominate many apartment rooftops are central to the visual rhythm in my paintings.
 Construction cranes and scaffolding also play a role in creating the rhythmic urban spaces.
 I have exaggerated and edited qualities from city life into dramatic compositions.
 The sky and the spaces between buildings are as significant as the buildings themselves.
 I am fascinated by the city’s night sky, which reflects the ever-present human interjection of light pollution.

 My aim is to maintain an element of spontaneity and directness in the paint.
 A fluid and spontaneous quality in the every paint stroke is very important to me.
 I primarily work all prima and often plein air.
 I edit, emphasize and exaggerate structural forms from life observation.
 The process allows for idiosyncratic and unexpected painterly qualities to occur.

-The nuances of light, atmosphere and architecture generate a constant awe, nostalgia and surprise.
+The nuances of light, atmosphere, weather and architecture generate a constant awe, nostalgia and surprise.
 At times the awe is when you are hoping to see it and other moments it is a surprise in unexpected places.
 The painting process is not just an analytical process for me, but is a revelation in every visual moment.